Connecting to supercomputer#

 Connecting to the supercomputer via SSH#

-During the course we will access the supercomputer via the webinterface in order to not overwhelm you with setups before the course.
+During the course we will access the supercomputer via the web interface in order to not overwhelm you with setups before the course.
 However, this way may not always be the most convenient.
 You can also connect to the supercomputer via SSH.

 Developing scripts remotely#

-Instead of developing code on your local machine and moving it as files to the supercomputer for testing, you can also consider to use a local editor and push edited files directly into the supercomputer.
+Instead of developing code on your local machine and moving it as files to the supercomputer for testing, you can also consider to use a local editor and push edited files directly to the supercomputer.
 This works for example with Visual Studio Code or Notepad++.
 Note that Visual Studio Code is also available through the Puhti web interface.